 Derek Carr – Quarterback – Fresno State

-A team will definitely trade up to take Carr in the middle of the first round, but I don’t want to start predicting trades, so because of that, Carr, falls to 39 in a no trade 1st round.
+A team will definitely trade up to take Carr in the middle of the first round, but I don’t want to start predicting trades this late, so because of that, Carr, falls to 40 in a minimal trade 1st round.

 Scott Crichton – Defensive End – Oregon State

 The Giants could use another pass rusher to play across from JPP and Crichton is an underrated defensive end who can start from Day 1.

 44th Overall Pick – St Louis Rams

 Pierre Desir – Cornerback – Lindenwood